-OXI-SCENARIO aims to improve the functional properties of human mesenchymal stem cells (MSC) by in vitro targeting the oxygen-responsive mechanisms and evaluate the therapeutic potential of modulated cells in a pre-clinical mouse model of myocardial infarction (MI).
+OXI-SCENARIO aim was to improve the functional properties of human mesenchymal stem cells (MSC) by in vitro targeting the oxygen-responsive mechanisms and evaluate the therapeutic potential of modulated cells in a pre-clinical mouse model of myocardial infarction (MI).

 While MSC have a native potential to repair injured tissues and are the focus of intensive efforts for developing cell-based therapies for a wide range of diseases, increasing evidence points towards a rather abnormal and non-effective behavior of cultured MSCs.
 One possible explanation is the translocation of these cells from a low oxygen environment, where they normally reside in vivo, into an atmospheric oxygen environment for in vitro proliferation before therapeutic use.